maiertech/coding-blog/content/notes/codesandbox/tricks-and-pitfalls.md

-# Tricks and pitfalls in Codesandbox
+# Tricks and pitfalls in CodeSandbox

 ## Renaming a sandbox